Dollar near multi-year peak as euro hangs in the balance

 China's manufacturing PMIs due later in the morning will be closely watched amid persistent worries about slowing growth in the world's second-biggest economy.

-The yuan CNY=, also known as the renminbi, will have a 10.92 percent share after a review of the weightings formula for the SDR, which also cut the euro's share by more than 6 percentage points.
+The yuan, also known as the renminbi, will have a 10.92 percent share after a review of the weightings formula for the SDR, which also cut the euro's share by more than 6 percentage points.

 "The weightage assigned to the renminbi, while slightly higher than that of the yen and sterling, underwhelms somewhat market expectations and the IMF staff estimate of 14–16 percent," said Andy Ji, Asian currency strategist at Commonwealth Bank.